jianmingm/ELP_Simulation/README.md

-# ELP Generation built on PyMOL
+# ELP Generation and Screening built on PyMOL
+## In Progress ...
 ## Prerequisite
 The code is built upon python2 and the `build_seq.py` code by Robert L. Campbell.